 Exams Officer of the Year

-One of the NAEO’s key aims is to recognise excellence, dedication and commitment to the exams officer role
+One of the National Association of Examinations Officers' (NAEO) key aims is to recognise excellence, dedication and commitment to the exams officer role

-Nominations for the Exams Officer of the Year 2025 award are now open!
+Nominations for the Exams Officer of the Year 2026 award will be taken from March 2026

-Click here to nominate your exams officer now
+Click here for more information on how to nominate your exams officer

 One of the NAEO’s key aims is to recognise excellence, dedication and commitment to the exams officer role.
-Fundamental to this is our annual Exams Officer of the Year Award.
+Fundamental to this is their annual Exams Officer of the Year Award.

-Nominations for The Exams Officer of the Year Award 2025 have now opened and nominations will be accepted until the closing date of 31 May 2025.
-The awards ceremony will take place at the NAEO Summer Conference 2025 at the Kia Oval on Monday 30 June 2025.
+Nominations for The Exams Officer of the Year Award 2026 will be taken from March 2026.
+The awards ceremony will take place at the NAEO Summer Conference at the Kia Oval in June 2026.

-Nominees for the award must have delivered excellence in their role in the 2024/2025 academic year.
-Achievement of, or working towards the Exams Officer Professional Standards, underpins the Exams Officer of the Year Award and working towards this/achievement of the Standards in 2024/25 is an advantage to a nomination.
+Nominees for the award must have delivered excellence in their role.
+Achievement of, or working towards the Exams Officer Professional Standards, underpins the Exams Officer of the Year Award and working towards this/achievement of the Standards is an advantage to a nomination.

 The annual award is designed to recognise exams officers who have delivered excellence in their role in one or more areas, for example within your centre, or within the wider exams community.